luigifreda/slamplay/README.md

 * https://gtsam.org/tutorials/intro.html
 * See `docs` folder for further documentation.

-**ISSUES**
+**Known issues**
 Apparently, in order to avoid *double free or corruption* errors with gtsam on exit, we need to disable the compile option `-march=native` when building apps that use gtsam.
 This can be done locally by modifying the compile flags at the folder level and removing march native optimization for gtsam-related files.
-Further details are in the following links:
+Further details are available in the following links:
 - https://bitbucket.org/gtborg/gtsam/issues/414/compiling-with-march-native-results-in
 - https://groups.google.com/g/gtsam-users/c/jdySXchYVQg

 ### Ceres examples

-Installed tag 2.1.0
+Installed tag **2.1.0**
 * https://ceres-solver.googlesource.com/ceres-solver/+/refs/tags/2.1.0/examples/

 Documentation